olupelumi/GeneticScheduler2.0/README.md

 where the index of the array represents the shift and each set represents the people in each shift.

-Making a random schedule:
+**Making a random schedule:**

 I need to create a random schedule in the aforementioned format using some json data.

 I have a list of names so I can just place three people in each shift with equal probability.
+And I do it immediately.

+**Calculating Fitness:**

+Taking a relatively simple approach to calculating fitness.
+I'm going to look at the person at a certain shift and see what their preference score for that shift is ( 1-4) and then sum up all the preference scores at each shift.

+The more 4s and 3s I get, the higher the score will be.

+Will use the scoring matrix to get the preference scores.

 ## Possible Improvements: